Catherinesjkim/node-api2-project/notes.md

 - Business Logic layer/code: Unique for every app
 - Database layer/code: Most apps need to save/persist data

-## Using Query String Parameters
+## Using Query String Parameters - Disecting the URL

 https://www.google.com/search?q=mdn+query+string+parameters&oq=mdn+query+string+parameters

 Domain
 https://www.google.com

-Path Endpoint
+Endpoint
 /search

 ?           -----> marks the beginning of the query string

-Who is making sure of assembling this URL?
+Who is responsible of assembling this query string/URL, who is making the request?
 Client.
-We have to construct this query string
+As a React developer, we have to construct this query string

 source=hp   -----> key/value pair

-&           -----> separates key/value pair
+&           -----> separates key/value pair - ampercent

-q = mdn+query+string+parameters
+q = mdn+query+string+parameters -----> key/value pair

-&

-oq = mdn+query+string+parameters

-Express will parse the query string into an object
+Express will parse the query string into an object on the server side

 ```js
 req.query = { // API developer only cares about this